boboballu/RV32I-CPU-CORE/scalar_cores/1stage_core/cache/README.md

     * "pkg_rtl*"  RTL package files
     * "pkg_tb*"   TB package files
 * "defs_params_common"    svh - header file with all common defs and params

+*Directories*
+* "verilator_tb"  Containes verilator testbench
+(Verilator tb is not complete and not necessary for cache since metric generation is already added to the tb_cache.sv)